 Heal Your Gut Without Turning Wellness Into Work

-Jan 16, 2026Gut health has become one of the most discussed and least understood aspects of modern wellbeing.
-What was once a conversation about digestion has expanded into a culture of protocols, eliminations and constant self monitoring.
-In the process, many people have lost sight of the body’s inherent capacity to regulate when it is adequately supported.
+Gut health has become one of the most discussed and least understood aspects of modern well being.
+What was once a simple conversation about digestion has slowly expanded into a culture of protocols, eliminations, and constant self monitoring.
+Somewhere along the way, many of us have lost sight of the body's own capacity to regulate when it is adequately supported.

 This is not about doing more.
 It is about doing less, more consistently.